 --

-Birdi is a scalable aerial intelligence platform that’s easy for anyone to use.
-Our mission is to empower organisations with easy-to-use aerial intelligence tools that help them supercharge their operations.
-We know that aerial intelligence can get complicated, so at Birdi, we want to make it as simple as possible.
+Birdi is a geospatial platform that’s easy for anyone to use.
+Our mission is to empower organizations with easy-to-use geospatial tools that help them supercharge their operations.
+We know that GIS can get complicated, so at Birdi, we want to make it as simple as possible.
 As such, our platform is packed full of the features you need, without the unnecessary complexity (or cost), to help you save time, money and resources.
 Sign up for free!